mano-at-sdsc/published-documentation/Onboarding-to-the-CFDE-Portal-Submission-System.md

 Please email your request to the helpdesk: support@cfde.atlassian.net

-When your request has been processed, each named will receive an invitation from Globus. *They must [accept this invitation](accepting-a-globus-invitation) to gain access.*
+When your request has been processed, each named will receive an invitation from Globus. *They must click on the 'accept this invitation' link in the invitation to gain access.*

 ## Finding your Globus Display Name